Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 Dress code

-St. Peter’s Basilica is a church, and observes a strict dress code for visitors.
+St. Peter’s Basilica observes a strict dress code for visitors.
 Make sure not to wear shorts, mini-skirts, flip flops, tank tops and low cut shirts.
-In general, you have to cover your knees and shoulders.
+In general, cover your knees and shoulders.

 While this may hardly be an issue in the cold winter months, you may want to consider bringing an extra layer during the summer months.
 Opt for a light cotton shirt or jacket that you can wear on top of your base layer, and for long pants or a long skirt or dress.

-Make sure to read my post The Vatican Dress Code for more information.
+Make sure to read my post The Vatican Dress Code for a more detailed guide on what to wear.

 Security checks

-You’ll have to go through security checks before getting inside the church even if you have previously purchased a skip the line ticket.
-Tour groups that include skip the line tickets, however, can go thought a different (and much quicker) line.
+You’ll have to go through security checks before getting inside the church.
+Tour groups can go through a different (and much quicker) line.

-To speed up the process of going through security, make sure to remove items that aren’t allowed inside the church from your bag.
+To speed up the process of going through security, make sure to leave that aren’t allowed inside the church in your room.
 Prohibited items include umbrellas, sticks, tripods, luggage and large bags, knives and scissors.

 Taking St. Peter’s Basilica photos

 You can take St. Peter’s Basilica photos, with the exceptions of the chapels on the sides.
-Beware that you won’t be allowed to use tripods, stands and other professional equipment without previous authorization which should be granted by the Directorate of the Vatican Museum.
+You can’t use tripods, stands and other professional equipment without previous authorization which should be granted by the Directorate of the Vatican Museum.
 Flash photography is not allowed.

 Toilets